Contents

 A: Technically, yes, you can climb Kilimanjaro at any time of the year.

-However, it is not recommended to climb during the rainy season due to safety concerns and lower chances of success.
+However, it is not recommended to climb during the rainy season due to safety concerns and reduced success rates.

 It is best to plan your climb during the dry season for the most enjoyable and successful experience.